-I find myself remembering old irrelevant thoughts from the distant past, tired old memories that no longer belong in my life and these thoughts are squeezing out my normal everyday matters.
-So in my minds-eye, I am re-enacting tired old plays or I run old scratchy black and white videos and none of them are a true representation of past events.
-My own mind has re-shaped a false narrative that imposes total responsibility onto my shoulders, and when you are your own greatest critic, well it all seems to make sense.
-The bizarre thing is that I keep allowing it, over and over again.
-I have almost given in to the idea that I will one day rid myself of this self-imposed penance.
+I find myself remembering old irrelevant thoughts from the distant past, tired old memories that no longer belong in my life, in my minds-eye, I am re-enacting tired old plays or I run old scratchy black and white videos and none of them are a true representation of past events.
+My mind has re-shaped a false narrative that imposes total responsibility onto my shoulders, and when you are your own greatest critic, well it all seems to make sense.
 So I allow those ‘tired old films’ to take a firm grip of my mind and push out normality, whatever that may be, and those negative attachments play their miserable part in a dulling and numbing experience.

 My meditative journey: